 Her research centres on the delivery of genomic healthcare to improve patient, family and community outcomes globally.
 Primarily working with the nursing and midwifery professions, her work has focused on health professional education and engagement, and service development initiatives within the UK for mainstreaming genomics across health services.
 Dr Tonkin reviews for a number of journals and currently have active collaborations with Genomics Partnership Wales and Health Education England's Genomics Education Programme.

 Dr Rachel Iredale, Associate Professor, centres on improving public participation in health policy making and the future impact of genetics on health care.

 Her current research includes: Citizens' Jury on Designer Babies; European patient survey on adjuvant endocrine therapy in breast cancer; Discrimination against women and young girls in the health sector across the EU; Genetic Literacy and Family History: A study of young people in South Wales and The National DNA Database on Trial.

 Maggie Kirk is Emeritus Professor of Genomics.
 Her research focuses on genetics education, storytelling in education and consensus approaches.

 Raising the profile of genetics in the education of health professionals has been an important goal for Maggie since she started her academic career in 1992.
 Prior to this Maggie practised in the coronary care setting, having made a career move to nursing from the field of mammalian genetics.

-Saghira Malik Sharif, PhD by Portfolio: Enhancing inclusion of the British Pakistani Population in Clinical Genomics Research: Development of a Competence framework.
+PhD by Portfolio student Saghira Malik Sharif is investigating: Enhancing inclusion of the British Pakistani Population in Clinical Genomics Research: Development of a Competence framework.